-U.S. Real Gross Domestic Product (GDP) increased at an annualized rate of +2.1% and +2.2% in the Second and First Quarters of 2023, respectively, after increasing +2.6% and +3.2% in the Fourth and Third Quarters of 2022, respectively.
+U.S. Real Gross Domestic Product (GDP) increased at an annualized rate of +4.9%, +2.1%, and +2.2% in the Third, Second, and First Quarters of 2023, respectively, after increasing +2.6% and +3.2% in the Fourth and Third Quarters of 2022, respectively.
+The outsized rate of growth in Real GDP in the Third Quarter of 2023 primarily reflected an upturn in exports and accelerations in consumer spending and private inventory investment that were partly offset by a deceleration in nonresidential fixed investment.
+Notably, subsequent economic data suggest that Real GDP growth has slowed from that strong Third Quarter pace.

 The employment situation remains strong.
-The remarkable run of monthly post-pandemic job gains continued in September 2023 as the U.S. economy generated 336,000 new jobs, while the unemployment rate remained steady at 3.8% (still near a historic low).
-For 2023, 2.5 million new jobs have been created, with demand for services continuing to be the foundation of the post-pandemic economic expansion.
-Behind the labor market's enduring strength are a variety of structural and demographic forces that-combined with approximately \$200 billion remaining of the nearly \$2 trillion in excess savings that households accumulated during the course of the pandemic-have resulted in a U.S. economy that appears to be more resilient and less sensitive to interest rate hikes than in the past.
+The remarkable run of monthly post-pandemic job gains continued in December 2023 as the U.S. economy generated 216,000 new jobs, while the unemployment rate remained steady at 3.7% (still near a historic low).
+For 2023, 2.7 million new jobs have been created, with demand for services continuing to be the foundation of the post-pandemic economic expansion.
+Behind the labor market's enduring strength are a variety of structural and demographic forces that-combined with funds remaining from the nearly \$2 trillion in excess savings that households accumulated during the course of the pandemic-have resulted in a U.S. economy that appears to be more resilient and less sensitive to interest rate hikes than in the past.

 Recent employment data, while still strong, indicate a moderation in growth, however.
-Over the last 12 months, the three-month moving average of monthly job gains has declined from 305,000 to 240,000 and is down significantly from its mid-2020 peak.
-In addition, although September 2023 Nominal Average Hourly Earnings growth on a year-over-year basis remained strong at +4.2%, it has decelerated from a peak of +5.6% in March 2022.
-This slowdown should relieve upward pressure on "supercore" inflation.
+Over the last 12 months, the three-month moving average of monthly job gains has declined from 340,000 to 180,000 and is down significantly from its mid-2020 peak.
+Although 2.7 million new jobs were created in 2023, this is down from 4.8 million jobs added in 2022.
+In addition, although December 2023 Nominal Average Hourly Earnings growth on a year-over-year basis remained strong at +4.1%, it has decelerated from a peak of +5.6% in March 2022.

-However, persistent wage growth-the largest and most reliable source of financing for consumer spending-means that interest rates may stay "higher for longer" unless consumers start spending a much lower share of their incremental earnings, real output per worker rises sharply, or both.
+Although this slowdown should relieve upward pressure on "supercore" inflation, persistent wage growth-the largest and most reliable source of financing for consumer spending-means that interest rates may stay "higher for longer" unless consumers start spending a much lower share of their incremental earnings, real output per worker rises sharply, or both.
 Fed Chairman Jerome Powell seems to agree.
-At a recent press conference, he said, "We want wages to be going up at a level that's consistent with two per cent inflation over time" and that "wages are probably an important issue going forward."
+He has said, "We want wages to be going up at a level that's consistent with two per cent inflation over time" and that "wages are probably an important issue going forward."
 This explains Fed officials' continued focus on "softening" the job market via higher interest rates.
 This represents a risk that interest rates may not come down as quickly as implied by current market prices.